I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nf-filterpipeline-iinterfiltercommunicator-requestreader.md

 <p><b>RequestReader </b>returns an <b>HRESULT</b> value.</p>

 ## -remarks
 <p>The <b>IInterFilterCommunicator</b> object is passed to each filter in the <a href="print.iprintpipelinefilter_initializefilter">IPrintPipelineFilter::InitializeFilter</a> method.
 The filter uses the <b>RequestReader</b> method to get the reader interface for the object.
-The universally unique identifier (UUID) for the object is declared in the <a href="NULL">filter pipeline configuration file</a>.
+The universally unique identifier (UUID) for the object is declared in the <a href="https://msdn.microsoft.com/586247bd-6d06-4728-a5f0-ee3fe1d09321">filter pipeline configuration file</a>.
 The filter uses the <b>IInterFilterCommunicator</b> interface to receive input data.</p>

 ## -requirements
 <table>